sammyhenningsson/hal_presenter/README.md

 ```

 #### blocks passed to attribute, link, curie and embed
-Blocks passes to `attribute`, `link`, `curie` and `embed` have access to the resource being serialized througth the `resource` method.
+Blocks passes to `attribute`, `link`, `curie` and `embed` have access to the resource being serialized throught the `resource` method.
 These blocks also have access to an optional options hash that can be passed to `to_hal`.
 ``` ruby
 class PostSerializer
   extend HALDecorator